nikitavoloboev/data/tools/tools.md

 - [Lobsters: Do You Have Any Offline Programming Techniques or Tools?
 (2020)](https://lobste.rs/s/ik1apx/do_you_have_any_offline_programming)
 - [No-Code Resources](https://www.notion.so/No-Code-Resources-1c9a074f65f2419292558a7023cd97ef)
 - [SaaS we happily pay for (2020)](https://francescodilorenzo.com/saas-we-pay-for) ([HN](https://news.ycombinator.com/item?id=25552342))
+- [NoCode Tech](https://www.nocode.tech/) - Curated directory of resources and tools for non-techs.